OnniVirtanen/koivu-api-gateway/README.md

       type: ip
 ```

-Secure the order route with an api key by specifying authentication type to key in config.yaml and adding a key in keys.yaml by route name.
+### Secure the order route with an api key by specifying authentication type to key in config.yaml and adding a key in keys.yaml by route name.

---keys.yaml--
+keys.yaml
 ```
 keys:
   - value: super-secret-password-here
     routes: [order]
 ```

-Now run the application
+### Now run the application
 cd /src
 go run ./main.go

+### Running koivu in docker
+Refactor the destination of config.yaml routes to be docker-container names.
+cd /src
+Build the image
+docker build -t koivu-api-gateway .
+Create a docker network
+docker network create -d bridge app-network
+Run the docker application
+docker run -p 8080:8080 --network app-network koivu-api-gateway:latest

+Remember that the routed applications should be in the docker network!